What are Carbonyl Compounds?

 Some properties of carbonyl compounds are given below:

 - These are to be polar in nature.
 They exhibit both positive and negative charge in slight form.
 Hence, these are said to be polar molecules.

 - These compounds are reported to be insoluble in water but sometimes they dissolve other forms of polar molecules.

 - These are known to be as chemically reactive compounds.
 It means that they control the reactions of a chemical reaction.

-The carbon atom of the carbonyl group is said to be electrophilic in nature as they tend to attract electron rich compounds.
-Some of the Examples of electrophiles include ions whereas the oxygen atoms are said to be nucleophiles as they do not have the rich density of electrons.
+The carbon atom of the carbonyl group is said to be electrophilic in nature as they tend to attract electron-rich compounds.
+Some Examples of electrophiles include ions whereas the oxygen atoms are said to be nucleophiles as they do not have the rich density of electrons.
 They are said to be the lovers of nuclei such as the bases.
-The carbonyl compounds reactions are given below-
+The carbonyl compounds reactions are given below:

-- Carbonyl Alpha-Substitution Reaction– This kind of reaction involves the substitution of the atom of α hydrogen by an electrophile.
+- Carbonyl Alpha-Substitution Reaction: This kind of substitution reaction involves the substitution of the atom of α hydrogen by an electrophile.

-- Butanol is used as to provide fragrance for keeping the bread fresh.
+- Butanol is used to provide fragrance for keeping the bread fresh.